about LIFE and Belief - why are we here?

 Creation according to God?
 Or according to science?

 Scientists talk about the 'Big Bang' theory of the appearance of the universe.
-How does the Big Bang compare with the Bible's description
+How does the Big Bang compare with the Bible's description of creation?

 'Big Bang', says Science...

 The scientific approach says that in the beginning, before the universe appeared, there was nothing.
 And at some stage, there came the biggest 'Big Bang' ever: a tremendous explosion of energy, matter, and of course, light.
 There never was such an enormous explosion of light, either before or after this event.

 In scientific terms, in the cosmology of Physics, the Big Bang theory states that that the universe appeared from nowhere as an extremely dense and hot state, about 13.7 billion years ago (±2%).
 This is based on observations indicating the expansion of space, as indicated by the Hubble red shift of distant galaxies, taken together with principles of cosmology.

 If we extrapolate these observations into the past, they show that the universe exploded from a 'gravitational singularity' - the tiniest pinpoint of the most extreme density and temperature (as predicted by general relativity) which contained all the matter and energy of the entire universe.

 We can read this in the very beginning of the Jewish scriptures and the Christian Bible, in a book called Genesis.
 Here are the words from the New International Version, Genesis chapter 1, verses 1 to 5:

 "In the beginning, God created the heavens and the earth.
 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
 And God said, "Let there be light," and there was light.
 God saw that the light was good, and He separated the light from the darkness.
 God called the light "day," and the darkness he called "night."
 And there was evening, and there was morning—the first day."

 How should we interpret this?